Salvia, a genus of plants in the mint (Lamiaceae) family with nearly a thousand members, is known for its toughness.

 It’s easy to care for and is not demanding when it comes to water, nutrition, or soil type.
 I usually have two or three types growing in my garden at any time, and you should consider adding some to yours.

 If you grow salvia already, which is your favorite?
 Tell us about your experience with this plant in the comments section below.
-And to learn about another shrubby plant with flowers, check out this article on heliotropes.
+And to get started with growing some of the species in the salvia genus, check out some of these guides:

 Photos by Gretchen Heber and Allison Sidhu © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via The Clayton Farm, dogwooderitternet, Mountain Valley Seed Company, Uniquegardenus, and Bonide.
 Uncredited photos: Shutterstock.